sjoerdk/anonapi/docs/sphinx/command_reference.rst

 	Search for files to add in subfolders as well.
 On by default

 --check-dicom/ --no-check-dicom
 	Only add files that are valid DICOM file.
 For many files, this might take some time.
-Off by default.
+On by default.

 --exclude-pattern, -e
 	Exclude any file matching the given pattern.
 The pattern can use ``*`` to match any part of a name. --exclude-pattern can be used multiple times, to exclude multiple patterns